d2l-ai/d2l-en/chapter_crashcourse/linear-algebra.md

 and you can always circle back when you want to learn more.

 But there's a lot more to linear algebra, even as concerns machine learning.
-At some point, if you plan to make a career of machine learning, you'll need to know more than we've covered so far.
+At some point, if you plan to make a career in machine learning, you'll need to know more than what we've covered so far.
 In the rest of this chapter, we introduce some useful, more advanced concepts.